 The compromise lies somewhere in between.
 Tesla driver Christian Pogea explains in his German blog exactly this dilemma why 11 kW to 16.5 kW is the most gentle charging speed.

 In fact, at 12-14A the charging efficiency is higher compared to 16A.
 At 14A it should be 92-94%, at 16A mostly a little less than 90%.
 So if you have time and can charge three-phase, you should ideally charge with 12A instead of 16A.
 A disadvantage of this variant is the new Tesla mobile charger UMC2, which is included in all new cars since the beginning of 2019.
 With the UMC2 only single-phase charging with a maximum of 3.7 kW is possible.
-So if you want to charge faster, you have to buy a wallbox or a third party charger.
+So if you want to charge faster, you have to buy a Wallbox or a third-party charger.
 This is usually associated with costs between 700 and 2000 EUR/CHF.
 Depending on how complex the electrical installation is.
 It remains questionable whether this financial effort will pay off at some point through the electricity savings.
 In the end, it also depends on how often you charge at home or away.

 Conclusion on gently Tesla battery charging

-There is no such thing as an optimal charging behaviour without disadvantages.
-But if you have time and do not want to put unnecessary strain on the battery of your Teslas, the right method can definitely make a difference.
-Nevertheless, I am not really happy with the result of my research and Tesla is unfortunately very reluctant to give official information about the strength of the negative effects of the different charging methods.
+There is no such thing as an optimal charging behavior without disadvantages.
+But if you have time and do not want to put unnecessary strain on the battery of your Tesla, the right method can definitely make a difference.
+Nevertheless, I am not pleased with the result of my research and Tesla is unfortunately very reluctant to give official information about the strength of the negative effects of the different charging methods.
 Which effect is more harmful?
 The damage caused by high currents during fast charging or the parasitic effects caused by long slow charging?
 Jeff Dahn’s statements about the parasitic effects are from 2016, and battery research is probably already further along in this area, as these Tesla patents also show.
 Development in this field is making enormously rapid progress.
 What is still considered to be above average damage for a Model S from 2013 is probably no longer relevant for a Model Y from 2021.
 Nevertheless, I think that the proposal to reduce the AC charging from 16A to 12-14A is a recommendable compromise for current vehicles if time is not an issue.
 It also saves your wallet by a lower power consumption.

 I have tried to capture all these advantages and disadvantages in a graphic at a glance.
 The smaller the colored area, the more gentle the charging is: